lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 <pre><code>pip install --user --install-option="--install-scripts=/usr/local/bin" ./snap.tar.gz</code></pre>
 And to make it work (i.e., allow python to find this package), I added the following line to the ".bash_profile" file in my home directory
 <pre><code>export PYTHONPATH=$PYTHONPATH:/home/linly/.local/lib/python2.6/site-packages/</code></pre>
+<h3>Interact with Python</h3>
+As with R, you can simply type "phtyon" at the command line.

 <h2>Working with Java</h2>
 I bet <a href="http://ice.he.net/~hedden/jrelinux.html">this post</a> is going to be a huge help someday.
 <b>"Could not reserve enough space for object heap" even though there is enough RAM</b>